 Or if you’re feeling energetic, have a swim in the local pool or have a go at rock climbing on the outskirts of town.

-Market days are a must – Saturday is the Pannier Market and on Thursday you will see the Cattle Market as well.
+Market days are a must – Saturday is the Pannier Market and on Thursday you will see the Sheep Market as well.

 Barnstaple is also 8 miles away from us…